EnomisTheArtist/TinyToggle/README.md

 This is really usefull when, for some reason, you need to specify different type, color or size for someone of your checkboxes in the page.
 You can instantiate the plug-in for all checkboxes in the same time but your customization still remain active.

-By data attribute you can customize deeper you checkboxes, for example you can set the custom check color and unchek color or define your custom size for TinyToggle.
+By data attribute you can customize deeper you checkboxes, for example you can set the colors and specify custom size for this TinyToggle.

 ```html
 <input type="checkbox" id="my-checkbox" name="opt1" class="tiny-toggle"